Home Feature EXCLUSIVE: “I Had Planned A Lot, Was More Confident” – Tanush Kotian On His Breakthrough Season For Mumbai

 I play to my strength and back myself: Tanush Kotian

-The game against Maharashtra was one of many of Tanush Kotian’s noteworthy performances.
+The game against Maharashtra was one of many noteworthy performances by Tanush Kotian.
 He slammed a six in the final over of the Syed Mushtaq Ali Trophy final, to win the maiden title for Mumbai.
 The 24-year-old believes in focusing on his strengths and grabbing the opportunity in crunch situations to make it big.

-The Mumbai cricketer finished Ranji Trophy 2022-23 with 303 runs and 20 wickets.
-He also took seven wickets in the Vijay Hazare Trophy and ten in Syed Mushtaq Ali Trophy.
+The Mumbai cricketer finished the Ranji Trophy 2022-23 with 303 runs and 20 wickets.
+He also took seven wickets in the Vijay Hazare Trophy and ten in the Syed Mushtaq Ali Trophy.

 View this post on Instagram